-The three themes of the course are sustainable urbanism, facade design and architectural interiors.
-You will complete introductory and advanced projects in your chosen theme and, at the end of your course, you will have the opportunity to exhibit or publish your thesis work.
+You will complete introductory and then advanced projects on your chosen theme, and you will have the opportunity to exhibit or publish your thesis work at the end of your course.

 English Language Requirement: IELTS 6.5 with no skills below 6.0, or an equivalent qualification.
 The University provides excellent support for any applicant who may be required to undertake additional English language courses.

 Our University welcomes applications from mature applicants who demonstrate academic potential.
 We usually require some evidence of recent academic study, for example, completion of an access course, however recent relevant work experience may also be considered.
 Please note that for some of our professional courses all applicants will need to meet the specified entry criteria and in these cases work experience cannot be considered in lieu.